raniellyferreira/varnish-libvmod-file/README.rst

 TIME xreader.mtime()
 --------------------

-Returns the modification time of the file determined when it was mostly recently checked.
+Return the modification time of the file determined when it was mostly recently checked.

 XXX ...